9 Irresistible Air Fryer Crispy Chickpeas

-- Fast: Ready in 30 minutes from can to crunchy.
+- Fast: Ready in roughly 30 minutes from can to crunch.

-- Protein-rich: A plant-based snack with about 7 g protein per serving.
+- Protein-rich snack: Around 7 g protein per 60 g serving.

-- Versatile: Sweet, smoky, or savory spice blends that travel well.
+- Versatile: Sweet, smoky, or herb-forward finishes store and travel well.

 Engaging Introduction: Cultural and Personal Roots of Crispy Chickpeas